Worgav Principalities and Powers

 • 7.
 Roll for ability scores (see Section 3.4).

 • 8.
-Purchase a host body or take a free scab from the credits accumulated prior to enlistment.
+Purchase a host body or take a free scab (slang for an emergency short-term host; see §3.8) from the credits accumulated prior to enlistment.
 No augmentations are allowed before military enlistment or commission; civilian services allow one augmentation.

 • 9.
 Complete 8-week Basic Training (mandatory for all military schools; Marines serve 16 weeks).